ivanaszuber/pegula-crm/README.md

 ## Description

 Pegula CRM is a **CRM web application** for managing employees, candidates, organizations, tasks, messages and projects.
-It is under active development and currently has fully functional authentication (login) system, user (admin) and employee management system implemented.
+It is under active development and currently has a fully functional authentication (login) system, user (admin) and employee management system implemented.

 ## Technology Used